superbrothers/kubernetes-docs/kubectl_apply.md

 ```
       --all                           Select all resources in the namespace of the specified resource types.
+      --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
+Only applies to golang and jsonpath output formats. (default true)
       --cascade                       If true, cascade the deletion of the resources managed by this resource (e.g. Pods created by a ReplicationController).
 Default true. (default true)
       --dry-run                       If true, only print the object that would be sent, without sending it.
   -f, --filename strings              that contains the configuration to apply